Nations gather for final U.N. arms trade treaty negotiations

 The U.N.
 General Assembly voted in December to relaunch negotiations this week on what could become the first global treaty to regulate the world's $70 billion trade for all conventional weapons - from naval ships, tanks and attack helicopters to handguns and assault rifles - after a drafting conference in July 2012 collapsed because the United States, then Russia and China, wanted more time.

 The United States says it wants a strong treaty.
-But Obama is under pressure from the powerful National Rifle Association, the leading U.S. pro-gun group, to block the pact.
+But Obama is under pressure from the powerful National Rifle Association (NRA), the leading U.S. pro-gun group, to block the pact.
 The group has vowed to torpedo the convention's Senate ratification if Washington backs it at the United Nations.

-But he did not promise U.S. support.
-He repeated that the United States - the world's No. 1 arms manufacturer - would not accept a treaty that imposed new limits on U.S. citizens' right to bear arms, a sensitive political issue in the United States.
+But he repeated that the United States - the world's No. 1 arms manufacturer - would not accept a treaty that imposed new limits on U.S. citizens' right to bear arms, a sensitive political issue in the United States.

 The NRA has dismissed suggestions that a December U.S. school shooting massacre in Connecticut bolstered the case for a global arms pact.
 It has also warned that the treaty would undermine U.S. citizens' right to own guns, a position that supporters of the treaty say is false.